Robert-96/azure-blob-demo/README.md

 ## CleanUp

-### Azure Storage Account

 The app deleted the resources it created.
-You can delete all of the resources created for this exercise by using the following command.
+You can delete all of the resources created for this demo by using the following command.
 You need to confirm that you want to delete the resources.

 ```bash
 az group delete --name az204-blob-rg --no-wait
 ```

+## License

+This project is licensed under the [MIT License](LICENSE).